Giftbit/Lightrail-API-V2-Docs/docs/use-cases.md

 ## Accounts and Points
 Accounts or Loyalty Point solutions are used when tracking value associated with a customer.
-Typically this is used for integrations where a customer can earn value, such as dollars or credits and we think of this value as an "account" associated with the customer.
+Typically this is used for integrations where a customer can earn value, such as dollars or credits.
+We think of this value as an "account" associated with the customer.

-Your customer's account may represent value that can be used during checkout or it may represent points or credits that can be redeemed for in app rewards or promotions.
+Your customer's account may represent value that can be used during checkout or it may represent points or credits that can be redeemed for in-app rewards or promotions.

 Like all other Lightrail value, accounts are backed by `Values`.